mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl team list </manage/mmctl-command-line-tool.html#mmctl-team-list>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl team list </manage/mmctl-command-line-tool.html#mmctl-team-list>`__.

-*Supported in Mattermost v4.10 and later*

   Description
     List all teams on the server.